deadlydog/deadlydog.github.io/_posts/2020-08-22-Switch-to-Windows-Terminal-store-app-using-a-keyboard-shortcut-and-AutoHotkey.md

   windowHandleId := WinExist("ahk_exe WindowsTerminal.exe")
   windowExistsAlready := windowHandleId > 0

-  if (windowExistsAlready = true)
+  ; If the Windows Terminal is already open, put it in focus. if (windowExistsAlready = true)
   {
     WinActivate, "ahk_id %windowHandleId%"
     WinShow, "ahk_id %windowHandleId%"
   }
-  else
+  ; Else it's not already open, so launch it. else
   {
     ; How to find the Package Family Name and App ID of a Windows Store app to launch it from the command line: https://answers.microsoft.com/en-us/windows/forum/windows_10-windows_store/starting-windows-10-store-app-from-the-command/836354c5-b5af-4d6c-b414-80e40ed14675